saksham2001/saksham2001.github.io/_portfolio/portfolio-5.md

 <p align="center"><img src="https://sakshambhutani.xyz/images/Falcons/falcons-cda.png"/></p>

 * Developed Autonomous Payload Drop System which automaticcally triggers the drop of staic payload based on data from various sensors.
+* Compared  more than 100 Power Plant configurations to select the appropriate one for the Primary Aircraft.
 * Responsible for drafting the Technical Design Report containing every aspect of making the aircraft in detail.
 * Designed the team website for the year 2021: [link](https://assailingfalcons.in/) \| [archive](https://web.archive.org/web/20210813221449/https://assailingfalcons.in/)